Grandmothers Crossing the Line...

 non-Indian people from the mesa, who do not have a

 permit.
-Permits are automatically ‘not approved’ or are
+Permits are automatically not approved or

 ignored by the Tribal Government.
 This particular